sandialabs/pytribeam/docs/userguide/src/gui/configurator/README.md

 ## Step Editor

 The right-side of the configurator is used for filling out specific settings for a particular step.
-There are various sections with dropdown menus that can be expanded by clicking on the upside down triangles on the right side of each section.
-These sections can similarly be collapsed by clicking the right-side up triangle as desired.
+There are various sections with dropdown menus that can be expanded by clicking on the right-facing triangles on the left side of each section.
+These sections can similarly be collapsed by clicking the upside-down triangle as desired.

 A quick description of each variable can be seen by hovering over the variable name on the left side of the step editor section.